 4.1 1-6 February 2013 Air Quality Overview

-The January-March 2013 period featured seven extended periods of high ozone concentrations in the Uintah Basin associated with persistent cold air pools (Stoeckinius and McNally 2014).
-An upper-level trough and associated cyclone traversed the region between 28-30 January 2013 (as discussed in Chapter 3.2), effectively cleaning out the basin of pollutants that had accumulated since mid-January and returning ozone concentrations to background levels.
+The January-March 2013 period featured seven extended periods of high ozone concentrations in the Uintah Basin associated with persistent cold air pools (Stoeckenius and McNally 2014).
+An upper-level trough and associated cyclone traversed the region between 28 and 30 January 2013 (as discussed in Chapter 3.2), effectively cleaning out the basin of pollutants that had accumulated since mid-January and returning ozone concentrations to background levels.
 However, the persistent CAP that set in on 1 February led to building pollutant concentrations over the next several days.
 Fig. 3.4a shows the observed increase in ozone at selected locations.
 Concentrations started out relatively low on 1 February (~20 to 60 ppb) and gradually built to a maximum of 154 ppb at Ouray on 6 February.
 A key characteristic of ozone concentrations in many areas of the Uintah Basin is the maintenance of high levels of ozone overnight far above background concentrations.
 A mobile transect of the basin during the afternoon of 6 February shows elevated ozone concentrations in all locations, but the highest values (up to 151 ppb) were generally seen in lower elevations and river valleys (Fig. 4.1),

 particularly in the southeastern quadrant of the transect near Horsepool and Ouray.
 While a weak system moved through the region late on 6 February, ozone levels remained elevated (particularly at Horsepool) until a stronger system moved through on 9 February (Fig. 3.4a).